Painting

 Double, Double Toil and Trouble: Witches in Art and Modern Media

-One of my favorite parts of the Halloween season are the scary and cult classic movies shown on repeat all month long.
+One of my favorite parts of the Halloween season is the scary and cult classic movies shown on repeat all month long.
 The fact is, we can actually watch them all year round, not only on Halloween.
 And one of my favorites is Hocus Pocus.
 While it may not fall within the realm of “scary”, it is definitely a cult classic that must be watched at least once every year.
-When the subject of the unreal was suggested by the editor, I went directly to witchcraft in art.
-How is it used or represented in art?
-Why are there witches in art?
-And why do we still find them creepy and unnerving after several centuries?
+Witches have been part of our visual culture for centuries.
+But how is witchcraft represented in art?
+And why do we still find witches creepy and unnerving after several centuries?

 What was the draw towards witches throughout history?
-The mystical nature of witches or supposed witches in history largely focused on the “evil” aspects of their existence; to their connection with dark forces as children of Satan.
+The mystical nature of witches (or supposed witches) largely focused on the “evil” aspects of their existence; on their connection with dark forces as children of Satan.
 However, in general, we have not always been interested in the grotesque or creepiness of the theme.
 Conversely, we have been more focused on the spectacle of accusing witches and condemning them to their deaths.

 The theme of witchcraft has prevailed throughout history and in various cultures.
 Depicting witches as grotesque or scary appeals to the notion that they are below “normal” beings, that we are able to debase them because of what they are.
 It is only recently in modern history that we see artists portraying witches as seductive people.
 I have yet to decide for myself whether that is owed to the further blurring of Pagan and Christian beliefs and practices, or to an overall better understanding of the theme.